YuvalMandel1/Real-ESRGAN_architecture_images_finetune/README.md

 9. 64 input channels, 64 output channels, 3x3 kernel, stride 1, padding 1 and no bias.
 10. 64 input channels, 1 output channels, 3x3 kernel, stride 1, padding 1

-The Real-ESRGAN model, based on ESRGAN, replaced the Degradation process applied to high-resolution images to receive low-resolution images used for training and testing the model.
+The <a href="https://github.com/xinntao/Real-ESRGAN">Real-ESRGAN</a> model, based on ESRGAN, replaced the Degradation process applied to high-resolution images to receive low-resolution images used for training and testing the model.
 The new degradation process is conducted with 4 functions: Blur, Resize (Down-sampling), Noise and JPEG Compression.
 Each of those 4 steps is performed twice, and lastly a 2D-sinc filter is employed to synthesize common ringing and overshoot artifacts.
 This process emulates real-life degradation processes performed by cameras, image editors, transmission over the internet and more.

 <p align="center">
     <img src="https://github.com/YuvalMandel1/Real-ESRGAN_architecture_images_finetune/blob/main/images/Real-ESRGAN%20Degredation%20process.png">